hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- we get a list of the home directory `/home`, that is only the lecture1 folder
+- we get a list of the home directory `/home`, that is only the `/lecture1` folder.
+So by the filesystem we get the `/lecture1` folder

+- no error

 __2.using a directory as argument__